 Christopher D. Watkins is a graduate of Yale University and U.C.
-Berkeley Law School (Boalt Hall).
+Berkeley Law School.
 He has been practicing law since 1996, with a focus on civil rights and employee rights.
 Since 1999, he has practiced in the New York Hudson Valley.
-For most of that time, he has worked with noted civil rights attorney, Michael H. Sussman.
+For much of that time, he has worked with noted civil rights attorney, Michael H. Sussman.
 In addition to owning Watkins Law, Mr. Watkins remains Of Counsel to the firm of Sussman & Associates.

 Mr. Watkins has won several high impact trials, including two of the largest employment verdicts ever at the federal court in White Plains, and favorably settled numerous other cases before trial.
 He is a skilled and talented litigator who treats each case as his most important.
 In addition to federal and state court, he has successfully represented individuals in arbitrations and administrative proceedings.
 Some highlights are summarized below.
 Please keep in mind that litigation is inherently uncertain and results in prior cases do not guarantee that the same results will be achieved in other cases, even if they are similar.

-Elting v.
-McGinley (S.D.N.Y.)
-(2015/2016): A federal jury awarded over $200,000 to a victim of a false arrest and excessive force by a City of Poughkeepsie police officer, and that verdict was upheld on appeal by the Second Circuit Court of Appeals.
+Dancy, et al. v.
+McGinley, et al. (S.D.N.Y.)
+(2016): A federal jury awarded over $200,000 to a victim of a false arrest and excessive force by a City of Poughkeepsie police officer, and that verdict was upheld on appeal by the Second Circuit Court of Appeals.

 Thankachan v.
 Peekskill Housing Authority (S.D.N.Y.)
 (2011): Executive Director fired due to race/ethnicity discrimination awarded $1 million dollars by jury (verdict upheld and damages remitted to $690,000 by trial judge);